Skip to main content

 Duty to Inform Law Enforcement

-Oregon has NO duty to inform law.
+Oregon has no duty-to-inform law.

-• Follow officer’s instructions exactly
+• Follow the officer’s instructions.

-• Many officers appreciate the heads-up
+• Most officers appreciate the heads-up.

-How to inform during traffic stop:
+How to handle a traffic stop:

-1. Keep hands on steering wheel
+1. Keep your hands on the steering wheel.

-2. When asked for license/registration, say: “I’m a CHL holder and I have a firearm on my right hip”
+2. When asked for your license, say: “I have a CHL and my firearm is on my right hip.”

-3. Wait for officer’s instructions
+3. Wait for instructions.

 Penalties for Violations